Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Recent exhibits have broadened the museum's focus to include environmental issues and ethnography in Africa, Asia, and South America.
 The museum is situated on beautiful grounds in the Flemish commune of Tervuren, just outside of Brussels.

-When the weather is miserable and taking the children outdoors isn't an option, head to one of Brussels' fabulous museums, such as the Brussels Children's Museum for the little ones, or the Museum of Natural Sciences of Belgium for slightly older children where the dinosaur exhibit is sure to thrill!
-Children will also enjoy a play or film at the Galeries Royales Saint Hubert, which means that should the weather be dreary, children will still be entertained.
+When the weather is miserable and taking the children outdoors isn't an option, families can head to one of Brussels' fabulous museums, such as the Brussels Children's Museum, or the Museum of Natural Sciences of Belgium for slightly older kids, where the dinosaur exhibit is sure to thrill even the most discerning of aspiring young paleontologists.
+Children will also enjoy a play or film at the Galeries Royales Saint Hubert.

 Brussels has a maritime temperate climate, characterised by warm summers and mild winters.
 The city has a high average annual rainfall, and visitors can expect a downpour any time of year.
 Temperatures range from highs of around 73°F (23°C) in summer (June to August) to 34°F (1°C) during winter (December to February).
 Snow is possible, but not frequent, in winter.